 How we will support you in encouraging good attendance

-- Pupil Trackers will show your child’s level of attendance record each half term.
+- Student Trackers will show your child’s level of attendance record each half term.
 We will clearly indicate if it is a cause for concern.

 - We will produce weekly attendance bulletin so each form group can monitor their attendance.

-- We will reward and recognise pupils with excellent attendance records.
+- We will reward and recognise students with excellent attendance records.